aspuru-guzik-group/selfies/docs/source/tutorial.rst

         R(Q)X_i & i \neq 0
     \end{cases}

-Identical to branch derivation, the ``<L>`` index after the Ring symbol indicates how many SELFIES symbols are used to derive the number :math:`Q`.
-Then :math:`R(Q)` connects the current atom to the :math:`(Q + 1)`-th preceding atom through a single bond.
+In the :math:`i \neq 0` case, the ``<L>`` subsequent symbols are used to derive an integer from the state :math:`Q`.
+Then :math:`R(Q)` connects the *current* atom to the :math:`(Q + 1)`-th preceding atom through a single bond.
+More specifically, the *current* atom is the most recently derived atom within the current derivation instance (see Example 5 below).
-More specifically, the last derived atom is the most recently derived atom, excluding atoms derived in branches (see Example 5 below); and the ":math:`(Q + 1)`-th preceding atom" is the atom derived :math:`Q + 1` atoms before the current atom, counting atoms derived in branches.
-If the preceding atom does not exist, then the connection is made to the 1st derived atom instead.
+If the *current* atom is the :math:`I`-th derived atom, then a bond is made between the :math:`I`-th derived atom and the :math:`J`-th derived atom, where :math:`J = \min(1, P - (Q + 1))`.

 The Ring symbol ``[Expl<B>Ring<L>]`` has an equivalent function to ``[Ring<L>]``, except that it connects the current and :math:`(Q + 1)`-th preceding atom through a bond of type ``<B>``.

 **Discussion**: In practice, ring bonds are created during a second pass, after all atoms and branches have been derived.
 The candidate ring bonds are temporarily stored in a queue, and then made in the order that they appear in the SELFIES.
 A ring bond will be made if its connected atoms can make the ring bond without violating any bond constraints.
 This is the only non-local rule in SELFIES, but is efficiently implemented as this number can be determined only by looking at one location.

 It is also possible that the current atom is already bonded to the :math:`(Q + 1)`-th preceding atom, e.g. if :math:`Q = 0`.
-In this case, the multiplicity of the existing bond is increased by the minimum of (1) the multiplicity of the ring bond candidate and (2) the number of free bonds of both connected atoms (see Example 6).
-Note that the resulting bond will be constrained to a multiplicity of at most 3.
+In this case, the multiplicity of the existing bond is increased by the multiplicity of the ring bond candidate.
+Then the multiplicity of the resulting bond is reduced (minimally) such that no bond constraints are violated, and the multiplicity is at most 3 (see Example 6 below).

 **Examples:**